 \section{Abstract}

 We study qualitative properties of two-dimensional freezing cellular automata with a binary state set initialized on a random configuration.
 If the automaton is also monotone, the setting is equivalent to bootstrap percolation.
-We explore the extent to which monotonicity constrains the possible asymptotic dynamics.
-We characterize the monotone automata that almost surely fill the space starting from any nontrivial Bernoulli measure.
-In contrast, we show the problem is undecidable if the monotonicity condition is dropped.
-We also construct examples where the space-filling property depends on the initial Bernoulli measure in a non-monotone way.
+We explore the extent to which monotonicity constrains the possible asymptotic dynamics by proving two results that do not hold in the subclass of monotone automata.
+First, it is undecidable whether the automaton almost surely fills the space when initialized on a Bernoulli random configuration with density $p$, for some/all $0 < p < 1$.
+Second, there exists an automaton whose space-filling property depends on $p$ in a non-monotone way.